-With interest in ETFs on the rise, now may be the time to think about adding clean energy ETFs to your portfolio.
+With interest in ETFs on the rise, now may be the time for environmentally minded investors to think about clean energy ETFs.

-Below is an overview of the five top clean energy ETFs for investor consideration, ranked by total assets.
-All numbers and figures were current as of May 8, 2019, according to ETFdb.com.
+Below is a look at the five top clean energy ETFs to consider, ranked by total assets under management (AUM).
+All numbers and figures were gathered using ETFdb.com and were current as of July 28, 2020.

 1. iShares Global Clean Energy ETF (NASDAQ:ICLN)